 Note: You are always allowed to change the incident state that is to be assigned.

 In this way, an Incident Ticket can be managed in the ServiceNow Ticketing System.
-Apart from this, you also get many additional options such as attaching configuration item, watch list, etc. These additional facilities to help in managing incident tickets can simply be seen in the help manual offered by the ServiceNow.
+Apart from this, you also get many additional options such as attaching configuration items, watch lists, etc. These additional facilities to help in managing incident tickets can simply be seen in the help manual offered by ServiceNow.

 Here we have showcased all the essential information related to ServiceNow Technology and its Ticketing system.
 You can easily get through it to understand it more deeply before heading on with it.